isomerpages/moe-bukitviewsec/_admissions/2025 Sec 1 Registration/PLD Procurement.md

 <p>The Personalised Digital Learning Programme (PDLP) for all secondary school
 students requires every student to own a school-prescribed Personal Learning Device (PLD).</p>
-<p>BVSS has selected the Apple iPad 10.9 10th Gen as its PLD offering .
-The
+<p>BVSS has selected the Apple iPad 10.9 10th Gen as its PLD offering for
-device comes with 3 years of warranty and insurance coverage.
+S1 2025.
 The device comes with 3 years of warranty and insurance coverage and includes the following accessories; Logitech Rugged Combo 4 (casing &amp; keyboard) and Apple Pencil (USB-C).</p>
 <p>Please complete the application form through the FormSG link provided
 through Parents Gateway or you may click <a href="https://go.gov.sg/pdlpadmin" rel="noopener noreferrer nofollow" target="_blank">here</a> by <strong><u>17 January 2025</u></strong> to ensure that the procurement process could go according to schedule. <strong>When filling up the form, please ensure you enter your child's/ward's full name, NRIC and class correctly.</strong>